infinityplusb/Advanced-Lane-Finding/README.md

   Ensuring the images are all scaled correctly.
 Matplotlit and OpenCV also read files in different formats, so ensuring a standardisation process for all images would be useful.
   Dynamic:
   Perhaps exploring some dynamic iteration of thresholds used to determine the most valid pixels of interest.
 This is potentially useful, when the colours change rapidly in an image (shadows, changing between road surfaces) which my algorithm struggled with (minorly for the project image, quite drastically for the hard challenge)
+  Adding in the morphology made the algorithm extremely slow, so further work will need to be done to optimise the speed.

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

 For the perspective transform, I took the bounding box where I presumed lines would mostly be (in front of the car for a distance almost to the horizon) and performed my perspective transform specifically on this bounding box.
-This transform is captured in the calculate_M function (lines #216 - #220) and using that M, is called in the following functions corner_unwarp and corner_warp.
+This transform is captured in the calculate_M function (lines #221 - #225) and using that M, is called in the following functions corner_unwarp and corner_warp.
 These are called to change to a birdseye view, and back to perspective view respectively.

 ![Warp of the Bounding Box][warp]